Cerro Aconcagua: 22,841′ (6,961 m)

 While it is one of our goals to help every climber on every Mountain Trip expedition reach the summit, Mountain Trip cannot guarantee you will reach the summit.
 Any number of factors, including weather, conditions encountered on the route, your personal level of fitness or ability, the abilities of your teammate(s) or any number of other circumstances, might result in you and/or your team turning around before reaching the summit.
 Failure to reach the summit due to any reason associated with mountaineering, such as weather, team dynamics, route conditions, avalanche and rockfall hazard, or due to your lack of fitness or preparation, are not the responsibility of Mountain Trip, and will not result in a refund or a rescheduling of your expedition.

 Please follow this list closely and don’t hesitate to call or email us for clarifications, or to solicit an opinion about anything you are considering.
-There is a limited selection of gear available in Mendoza, so please do not plan on picking anything up down there.
-Lastly, only bring quality gear that is in very good condition; we want you to be as prepared as possible for your Aconcagua expedition.
+There is a limited selection of gear available in Mendoza, so please don’t plan on purchasing anything there.
+Lastly, only bring quality gear that is in very good condition; we want you to be as prepared as possible for your expedition.

 Print Equipment